Tokyo Olympics seem sure to happen -- but in 2021, not 2020

-TOKYO — The Tokyo Olympics are going to happen — but almost surely in 2021 rather than in four months as planned.
+TOKYO — The Tokyo Olympics are probably going to happen, but almost surely in 2021 rather than in four months as planned.

-This became clear after the IOC on Sunday announced it was considering a postponement and would make a final decision within four weeks.
+That became clear after the IOC on Sunday announced it was considering a postponement and would make a final decision within four weeks.
 Major Olympic nations like Canada and Australia have added pressure by saying they will not send teams if the games are staged this year.

 International Olympic Committee President Thomas Bach sent a letter to athletes explaining the decision, while also acknowledging the extended timeline might not be popular.